-Cheltenham Champion Hurdle: Honeysuckle still the one to beat
+Cheltenham Champion Hurdle: Honeysuckle tough to beat

-Contenders to win the 2022 Cheltenham Champion Hurdle
+Preview of the 2022 Cheltenham Champion Hurdle

-The four-day Cheltenham Betting Festival kicks off in style with the two-mile Champion Hurdle the feature contest on the opening day.
+The four-day Cheltenham Festival kicks off in style with the two-mile Champion Hurdle the feature contest on the opening day.

 Irish-trained horses have walked away with the prize in six of the last 10 years, while a mare has won the last two renewals.

-She possesses that unique blend of speed, guts and stamina that it takes to excel in the Champion Hurdle and it will take a special performance from one of her rivals to lower her colours this term.
+No one could lay a glove on the classy mare in 2021 as she drew further and further clear up the Cheltenham hill under big-race pilot Rachael Blackmore.
+She possesses that unique blend of speed, guts and stamina that it takes to excel in the Champion Hurdle and it will take a special performance from one of her rivals to lower her colours on Tuesday afternoon.

 The Champion Hurdle winner in 2020, Nicky Henderson’s mare had no answer to Honeysuckle at both Prestbury Park and at Punchestown in 2021.